Don’t have time to watch the full episode? Click here to watch the full episode filmed using Snapchat!

 While Snapchat does not run advertising in its “Snapstories”, they are in discussions with marketers on implementing this idea.
 They are certain to run ads in the future as there has never been a better content format with “Snapstories”.
 Why are these stories so great and how can they help build your brand?
 After all, these pictures and videos can’t be saved.

 The Audience is Completely Engaged

 Facebook and YouTube videos offer the consumer an escape route.
-With both, users can simply leave an ad open in another tab or skip it all together.
+With both, users can simply leave an ad open in another tab or skip it altogether.
 Snapchat however allows marketers to see if their ads are being viewed as users have to press and hold a button on the screen.

 Great, Unique, Content